DredPO/Te-plus/README.md

 In the patch:

 1. Adding comments to the code.
-2. Correction of some bugs
+2. Correction of some bugs.
-3. Deleting a file and adding a given file
+3. Deleting a file and adding a given file.

 ---------------------------------------------------------------------